 Should I Be Worried About My Dog’s Weight?

 Just like in humans, weight gain causes an accumulation of fat around the organs that can lead to heart disease, diabetes, cancer, arthritis and more.
 Obese dogs have a poorer quality of life than their fit and healthy counterparts, and they’re lucky enough to have someone else regulating their intake.
-If your dog’s weight doesn’t fall within the range that’s considered healthy, it’s time to address Rover’s food and activity choices!
+If your dog’s weight doesn’t fall within the range that’s considered a healthy weight, it’s time to address Rover’s food and activity choices!

-Doodle Dogs’ Ideal Weight
+Doodle Dog’s Ideal Weight

 A large standard Doodle usually stands at around 25 inches tall and weighs between 85 and 90 pounds.